 For women who want larger, more shapely breasts, breast augmentation with implants can be an effective way to achieve the look they desire.
-Our plastic surgeons—John M. Sarbak, MD and Amy Simon, MD—are experienced in many breast augmentation techniques and implant placement methods.
-They offer a range of implant types to deliver the best possible results for his patients.
-Our plastic surgeons walk each patient through a one-on-one consultation, which includes a thorough physical examination and a discussion of the patient’s goals, to develop a custom-tailored breast augmentation approach.
-During the consultation, Dr. Sarbak or Dr. Simon can review the benefits of one placement technique over another, and help patients decide which size and type of implant is most suitable for achieving the look they desire.
-If you have questions about breast augmentation and breast implants, we encourage you to contact our practice for more information, or to schedule your consultation with Dr. Sarbak or Dr. Simon.
+Our plastic surgeon, John M. Sarbak, MD, is experienced in many breast augmentation techniques and implant placement methods.
+He offers a range of implant types to deliver the best possible results for his patients.
+Our plastic surgeon walks each patient through a one-on-one consultation, which includes a thorough physical examination and a discussion of the patient’s goals, to develop a custom-tailored breast augmentation approach.
+During the consultation, Dr. Sarbak can review the benefits of one placement technique over another, and help patients decide which size and type of implant is most suitable for achieving the look they desire.
+If you have questions about breast augmentation and breast implants, we encourage you to contact our practice for more information, or to schedule your consultation with Dr. Sarbak.

 Learn more about the different types of breast implants we offer at our practice and the various surgical approaches Dr. Sarbak offers to accomplish breast augmentation:

 Silicone implants are available for patients who are at least 22 years old.
 They provide a very natural feel, especially for patients who have a limited amount of breast tissue.